scarioscia/scarioscia.github.io/service/index.md

 # symBIOsis

-From 2020-2022, I was a member of the organizational board of **[symBIOsis](https://sites.krieger.jhu.edu/symbiosis/)**, a graduate student organization in the Department of Biology founded in 2020.
+From 2020-2022, I was a member of the organizational board of **[symBIOsis](https://sites.krieger.jhu.edu/symbiosis/)**, a graduate student group in the Department of Biology founded in 2020.

 A few things we offer to PhD students in the Biology Department: